w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::info

-Metadata, attributes, and settings of an item or collection can be locked.
-The user can decide what to lock.
-Also, unauthorized and/or unprivileged transfers can be prevented by locking mechanism (unprivileged actions can be re-allowed anytime).
+ The user can decide to lock an item or collection’s metadata, attributes, and settings.
+Also, a locking mechanism can prevent unauthorized and unprivileged transfers (unprivileged actions can be re-allowed anytime).

 :::